-The Best Cheap Car Insurance in Missouri for 2021
+The Cheapest Car Insurance in Missouri for 2022

 The most affordable car insurance in Missouri is a minimum liability coverage policy.
 This coverage meets the minimum requirements of the state.

 The cheapest car insurance providers in Missouri for minimum coverage are:

 - State Farm: $438 per year

 - Allstate: $569 per year

 If you or a family member are in the military, USAA's $190 average annual rate is by far the most affordable option.
 MetLife is the most expensive company for minimum coverage in Missouri, costing an average of $980 per year.

 These prices are only estimates based on rates for an average Missouri driver and should not be used to compare insurance prices.